alpenlabs/Technical-Whitepaper/README.md

 | Overhead fields     | 10.5           | 10.5          | 10.5           | 10.5            |
 | Total               | 16988.5        | 39483.5       | 208183.5       | 1845183.5       |

-### Scalability gain
+### **4.3.6.2 Scalability gain**

+The scaling factor (scalability gained) represents the multiple by which the vBytes on the Bitcoin blockchain get reduced, which is equal to the reduction in the transaction fees.

 We can calculate the scalability gained as:

 `scaling factor = (N * avg size of one Bitcoin transaction) / size of corresponding rollup P2TR transaction`

-The scaling factor (scalability gained) represents the multiple by which the vBytes on the Bitcoin blockchain get reduced, which is equal to the reduction in the transaction fees.
+The table below shows throughput improvement for different values of N.

 | Number of Transactions (N) | vBytes with separate Bitcoin on-chain txs | vBytes with a rollup update Tx | Throughput Improvement |
 | -------------------------- | ----------------------------------------- | ------------------------------ | ---------------------- |